-WHEREAS, producers with sites infected with highly pathogenic avian influenza in the following Iowa county is adversely affected by the definition of "dry animal nutrient product" in Iowa Code § 200A.3 (6): Cherokee, Osceola.
+WHEREAS, producers with sites infected with highly pathogenic avian influenza in the following Iowa counties continue to be adversely affected by the definition of "dry animal nutrient product" in Iowa Code § 200A.3 (6): Bremer, Buena Vista, Cherokee, Franklin, Guthrie, Hamilton, Hardin, Humboldt, Osceola, Sac, Taylor.

 NOW, THEREFORE, I, KIMBERLY K. REYNOLDS, Governor of the State of Iowa, by the power and authority vested in me by the Iowa Constitution Art.
-IV, §§ 1, 8 and Iowa Code §§ 29C.6 (1), 163.1, 163.3A (2) and all other applicable laws, and in conjunction with the Iowa Department of Agriculture and Land Stewardship, and the authority granted to it under Iowa Code § 163.3A, do hereby proclaim a STATE OF DISASTER EMERGENCY specifically for Cherokee and Osceola counties and do hereby ORDER and DIRECT the following:
+IV, §§ 1, 8 and Iowa Code §§ 29C.6 (1), 163.1, 163.3A (2) and all other applicable laws, and in conjunction with the Iowa Department of Agriculture and Land Stewardship, and the authority granted to it under Iowa Code § 163.3A, do hereby proclaim a STATE OF DISASTER EMERGENCY continues to exist in Bremer, Buena Vista, Cherokee, Franklin, Guthrie, Hamilton, Hardin, Humboldt, Osceola, Sac, and Taylor counties and do hereby ORDER and DIRECT the following:

 SECTION ONE.
-As required by Iowa Code § 29C.6 (1), (10) and 42 U.S.C. § 5170 in cases of presidential disaster declarations, this Proclamation of Disaster Emergency activates the disaster response and recovery aspect of the Iowa Department of Homeland Security and Emergency Management's Iowa Emergency Response Plan, any annex to that plan dealing with foreign animal disease, and those local response plans applicable to the counties affected by this disaster.
+As required by Iowa Code § 29C.6 (1), (10) and 42 U.S.C. § 5170 in cases of presidential disaster declarations, this Proclamation of Disaster Emergency continues to activate the disaster response and recovery aspect of the Iowa Department of Homeland Security and Emergency Management's Iowa Emergency Response Plan, any annex to that plan dealing with foreign animal disease, and those local response plans applicable to the counties affected by this disaster.

 SECTION TWO.
-This proclamation further authorizes the use and deployment of all available state resources, supplies, equipment, and materials as are deemed reasonably necessary by the Iowa Department of Agriculture and Land Stewardship and the Iowa Department of Homeland Security and Emergency Management, working in conjunction with the United States

-Department of Agriculture and the Governor's Office and pursuant to Iowa's Emergency Response Plan, in order to do the following:
+This proclamation further authorizes the continued use and deployment of all available state resources, supplies, equipment, and materials as are deemed reasonably necessary by the Iowa Department of Agriculture and Land Stewardship and the Iowa Department of Homeland Security and Emergency Management, working in conjunction with the United States Department of Agriculture and the Governor's Office and pursuant to Iowa's Emergency Response Plan, in order to do the following:

-- A. Track and monitor instances of confirmed highly pathogenic avian influenza throughout the state of Iowa and the country, - B. Establish importation restrictions and prohibitions in respect to animals suspected of suffering from this disease, - C. Rapidly detect any presumptive or confirmed cases of highly pathogenic avian influenza within Iowa's borders. - D. Contain the spread of highly pathogenic avian influenza within our state through depopulation, disinfections, and disposal of livestock carcasses, - E. Engage in such surveillance and detection activities, contact tracking, and other investigatory work to stop the spread of highly pathogenic avian influenza within our state, and - F. Eliminate the disease in the disaster county where it has been found and lessen the risk of this disease spreading to our state as a whole.
+- A. Track and monitor instances of confirmed highly pathogenic avian influenza throughout the state of Iowa and the country, - B. Establish importation restrictions and prohibitions in respect to animals suspected of suffering from this disease, - C. Rapidly detect any presumptive or confirmed cases of highly pathogenic avian influenza within Iowa's borders, - D. Contain the spread of highly pathogenic avian influenza within our state through depopulation, disinfections, and disposal of livestock carcasses, - E. Engage in such surveillance and detection activities, contact tracking, and other investigatory work to stop the spread of highly pathogenic avian influenza within our state, and - F. Eliminate the disease in those disaster counties where it has been found and lessen the risk of this disease spreading to our state as a whole.

 SECTION THREE.
-The Iowa Department of Homeland Security and Emergency Management, the Iowa Department of Transportation, the Iowa Department of Public Safety, the Iowa Department of Natural Resources, the Iowa Department of Public Health, other state agencies, and local law enforcement agencies are hereby authorized to implement such stop movement and stop loading restrictions, surveillance and sampling activities, and other control zone measures as are reasonably deemed necessary, including establishing buffer zones, checkpoints, and cleaning and disinfecting operations at checkpoints and borders surrounding any quarantine areas established by the Iowa Department of Agriculture and Land Stewardship or at any other location in the state of Iowa, in order to stop the spread of this contagious disease.
+The Iowa Department of Homeland Security and Emergency Management, the Iowa Department of Transportation, the Iowa Department of Public Safety, the Iowa Department of Natural Resources, the Iowa Department of Public Health, other state agencies, and local law enforcement agencies are hereby authorized to continue to implement such stop movement and stop loading restrictions, surveillance and sampling activities, and other control zone measures as are reasonably deemed necessary, including establishing buffer zones, checkpoints, and cleaning and disinfecting operations at checkpoints and borders surrounding any quarantine areas established by the Iowa Department of Agriculture and Land Stewardship or at any other location in the state of Iowa, in order to stop the spread of this contagious disease.